muzeffer-niftiyev/Hangman-Game-React/README.md

 2. **Install Dependencies**

-   Run this command at terminat of the project.
+   Run this command at terminal of the project.

 ```bash
     npm install